KONG Classic Dog Toy (Large)

 Check the weight range, not just "small" labels.

 At 17-23 lbs, your Shiba Inu may fall at the edge of size ranges.
-When in doubt, size down rather than up -- an oversized product is often worse than a slightly snug one for small breeds.
+When in doubt, size down -- an oversized product is usually worse than slightly snug for small breeds.

 Read reviews from other Shiba Inu owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Shiba Inu owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Shiba Inu" within the review section.
+Filter Amazon reviews by searching "Shiba Inu" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations